Chemaclass/chemaclass.com/content/readings/2022-09-30-dare-to-lead.md

 still requires bravery, and plenty of sweetness and tears, to the point that we can feel so overwhelmed that we are tempted to leave.
 So, according to Brené:

-“One of the most significant sources of motivation for sticking it out is to be crystal clear about our core values.”
+> "One of the most significant sources of motivation for sticking it out is to be crystal clear about our core values."

 Values are the **ideals** that we have that bring purpose to what we do in our life.
 They guide us and give us something to hold on to during dark and difficult times.
 Strong values guide us **to do what is correct** rather than easy.